Skip to content

 Blog

-The PrexorCloud blog covers release notes, architectural decisions we think are worth a long-form explanation, and engineering deep-dives into the parts of the system we are most often asked about.
-Posts are written by the people building PrexorCloud and live in the same git repository as the source — issue a PR if you want to suggest a correction.
+The PrexorCloud blog is for the stories the changelog is too terse to tell: release announcements, the reasoning behind a design decision, and deep-dives into the parts of the system operators ask about most.
+Posts are written by the people building PrexorCloud and live in this repository next to the code — open a PR if you spot something to fix.

 Launch posts

-Three posts ship alongside the v1.0 launch.
-They are listed below in the recommended reading order — start with the announcement, then the vision piece if you want to know why this project exists, then the technical deep-dive if you want to know how one of its more interesting layers works.
+Three posts shipped with v1.0.
+Read them in order: the announcement first, then the positioning piece if you want to know why the project exists, then the deep-dive if you want to see how one of its layers works.

 Why we built another cloud orchestrator

-Daemon-side modules — how Layer 7 unlocks node-local extension
+Daemon-side modules — node-local extension on every host

 Subscribing

-There is no email list yet.
-The blog ships as part of this site, so any RSS reader pointed at /blog/rss.xml will pick up new posts as they land.
-GitHub watchers of the main repository get release notifications, which line up with the bigger blog posts.
+There is no email list.
+The blog ships as part of this site, so point any RSS reader at /blog/rss.xml to pick up new posts as they land.
+Watchers of the main repository get the release notifications that line up with the larger posts.